 Newly created LAGs do not have physical NICs assigned to their ports and are unused in the teaming and failover order of distributed port groups.
 To handle the network traffic of distributed port groups by using a LAG, you must migrate the traffic from standalone uplinks to the LAG.

-Verify that the vSphere Distributed Switch where you configure the LAG is version 6.0 or later.
+- Verify that the vSphere Distributed Switch where you configure the LAG is version 5.5 or 6.0.